 - March 11, 2021: Mr. Agegnehu Teshager, the governor of the Amhara region, as he was gloating over his victory over Tigray to the raucous public, told his audience that the reason the Amharas trounced the TPLF was that his region had long prepared for the war because it had feared the TPLF would start the war.
 Here, he conveniently omitted that for many months, the Amhara region, Col Abiy, and Isaias were preparing to attack the TPLF and subdue the Tigrayans.

 - During the two years before November 3, 2020, Col Abiy, Isaias, and the Amhara region’s political elites, excluding other Ethiopian kilils, huddled several times, including in Bahr Dar, the Capital City of the Amhara region.
 On more than one occasion, the Amhara region leaders visited Isaias, including his secluded hiding place in Adi Hallo, outside Asmara.

 - This proves the leaders of the Amhara kilil were not spectators in the plot to invade Tigray but active participants from the get-go.

 The Troika, A Match Made in Hell

-The Troika: Isaias Afwerki, Colonel Abiy, and the Amhara political elite, a hodgepodge company of crooks with competing interests: Isaias Afwerki, a sorry excuse for a human being, who wanted to avenge, and if possible to become the prime minister of Ethiopia; the Amhara political elite, who wanted to revive the old Amhara-centric empire; and a zealot, who wanted to fulfill the “prophesy” of his sorcerer mother, to coronate himself as the “7th king” of Ethiopia.
+The Troika: Isaias Afwerki, Colonel Abiy, and the Amhara political elite, a hodgepodge company of crooks with competing interests: Isaias Afwerki, a sorry excuse for a human being, who wanted to avenge, and if possible, to become the prime minister of Ethiopia; the Amhara political elite, who wanted to revive the old Amhara-centric empire; and a zealot, who yearned to fulfill the “prophesy” of his sorcerer mother, to coronate himself as the “7th king” of Ethiopia.

 Watch Col Abiy in the YouTube video, in Amharic, as he tells the public what his mother told him when he was a child.